tetsuo/tetsuo.github.io/articles/mailroom-i.md

 ---
-title: User Lifecycle Management: Part 1 – database schema
+title: User Lifecycle Automation: Part 1 – database schema
-cover_title: User Lifecycle Management: Part 1 – database schema
+cover_title: User Lifecycle Automation: Part 1 – database schema
 description: Unlock the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine
 tags: database,postgres,sql,mailroom,iam
 published: 2024-11-17T00:00:00
-updated: 2025-01-10T13:37:00
+updated: 2025-01-20T13:37:00
 ---

-> Unlock the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.

-In this three-part series, we'll build an efficient, **database-driven workflow engine** to streamline user lifecycle actions, such as account activation and password resets.
+> Implementing a **database-driven workflow engine** to streamline account lifecycle operations, such as activation and password resets.

-The first part focuses on the **database schema**, setting up tables and triggers to manage user accounts and their lifecycle states.
-The [second part](./mailroom-ii.html) introduces a collector to handle event processing, and the third part builds on that to implement an email sender.
+The first part (this post) focuses on the **database schema**, setting up tables and triggers to manage user accounts and their lifecycle states.
+The [second part](./mailroom-ii.md) introduces a collector to handle event processing, and the third part builds on that to implement an email sender.
 Let's dive in.

 # Overview